Hyper-Matrix/TUTORIAL-SCREEN/README.md

 # TUTORIAL SCREEN
- This is a simple user friendly tutorial screen made using viewpager widget in A ndroid Studio.
+ This is a simple user friendly tutorial screen made using viewpager widget in Android Studio.